amareshdwivedi/Nutanix/src/bin/README.txt

 03 How to run healthcheck

    3.1 Command line

-       change to the directory where HealthCheck is installed (usually it is in <python directory>\lib\site-lib directory) run script 'healthcheck.py'
+       Run script 'healthcheck.py'.
        Output is displayed on the screen.
-       PDF report is generated and stored under directory Reports
+       PDF/CSV reports are generated and stored under reports directory,the complete path will be displayed once the run is complete.

     3.2 Web Application
-        change to the directory where HealthCheck is installed (usually it is in <python directory>\lib\site-lib directory) Change to 'src' directory and run web_health_check.py.
-This will start a Web server listening on port 8080 Connect to Web UI by using url http://localhost:8080/ from your browser.
+        Run script 'webhealthcheck.py',this will start a Web server listening on port 8080 Connect to Web UI by using url http://localhost:8080/ from your browser.